Tyrel Dodson: Seattle Seahawks

 On July 18, 2024, Dodson was placed on the Active/Physically Unable to Perform (PUP) list.
 On July 23, he was activated from the PUP list after passing his physical.

-After starting the first nine games of the season as the Seahawks leading tackler, Dodson was waived on November 11, 2024.
+After starting the first nine games of the season, Dodson was waived on November 11, 2024, following the Seahawks' bye week.
+Although Dodson was the Seahawks' leading tackler, head coach Mike Macdonald later told journalists that he felt improvement was possible at the second level of the defense, citing explosive runs that the team had given up.
+After his release, Dodson told media that he was "pissed off" and that he felt that he "was a leader."

 Miami Dolphins

 Dodson was claimed off waivers by the Miami Dolphins on November 12, 2024.
 In Week 17, Dodson recorded 15 tackles, an interception, and a pass breakup in a 20-3 win over the Cleveland Browns, earning AFC Defensive Player of the Week.

 On March 13, 2025, Dodson re-signed with the Dolphins on a two-year, $8.25 million contract.
+In 2025, Dodson earned a starting role and had a career year, finishing second on the Dolphins in tackles and third in sacks.

+On August 30, 2026, Dodson was released by the Dolphins as part of final roster cuts.

+Carolina Panthers

+On September 1, 2026, Dodson was signed to the Carolina Panthers practice squad.
+On September 14, he was signed to the active roster.

 Personal life

 Dodson was the first alumnus from Centennial High School to make it into the NFL.
 He hosted a football camp for the school in 2021.